yt-project/yt/doc/source/yt4differences.rst

 means that if you always want a particular colormap associated with a particular field, you can do so!

-This is documented under :ref:`per-field-config`, and was added in `PR 1931 <https://github.com/yt-project/yt/pull/1931>`_.
+This is documented under :ref:`per-field-plotconfig`, and was added in `PR 1931 <https://github.com/yt-project/yt/pull/1931>`_.

 New Method for Accessing Sample Datasets